m-bone/AutoMapper/README.md

 ## Limitations
 Any byproducts created by the reaction (e.g. a water molecule) must be specified as delete atoms with the `--da` argument if using the `-partial` tools.
 Use the `molecule` tool if you don't wish to do this.
 Further testing of more complicated molecules to come.
+A core assumption for the path search is that hydrogen atoms don't have only one bond.
+Results mapping diborane style molecules may vary.